NiazBinSiraj/Algorithm-Source-Code/README.md

 		Member 3: Rakib Sheikh Meidul

 	University of Rajshahi
-	Department of Computer of Science and Engineering
+	Department of Computer Science and Engineering
 	Session: 2016-17
 	25th Batch of RUCSE
 	64th Batch of RU